The Undergraduate Neuroscience Conference

 All attendees are required to register online for MidBrains 2014.
 Online registration helps us to estimate the number of attendees in advance of the conference and to allocate resources appropriately.
 There is no registration fee.

 Submit an Abstract Online

-In order to present either a poster or a talk at MidBrains 2014, you need to submit an abstract.
+In order to present either a poster or a talk at MidBrains 2014, you'll need to submit an abstract.
 The abstract should provide a descriptive account of the content of the presentation and should be limited to 200 words.
-Abstracts will only be accepted from registered attendees, so take a moment to register for the conference before submitting your abstract.
+Abstracts will only be accepted for registered attendees, so take a moment to register for the conference before submitting your abstract.

 8:00am - Registration (Weitz Center for Creativity)

 11:30am - 12:15pm - Graduate Program Faculty Research Talks

 1:30pm - 2:15pm - Graduate Student Research Talks 2:30pm - 3:30pm - Student Research Talks

 2:30pm - 4:30pm - Poster Session, Graduate Program Information Tables & Social Further information will be posted here as it becomes available, but you can also contact